How to Fix Windows Update Error 0x800705b4 (8 Methods)

 #1.
 Run the Windows Update Troubleshooter

 The troubleshooter checks the update service status, BITS, and the cache folder, then tries the obvious resets without manual command-line work.
-On both of our test machines, it cleared the error on the first run after a reboot.
+Run it first because it can apply the common service and cache repairs automatically.

 If the wizard reports “Problems detected: Service registration is missing or corrupt” and applies a fix, you’re typically done.
 If it says no problems found but the error still appears, move on.